tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 >**FYI**

 > CIDER provides a major mode (`cider-docview-mode`) for pop-up buffers that display documentation.
-This is indicated by `(Doc)` on the modeline. `cider-docview-mode` extends the standard Emacs help-mode by providing a 'CiderDoc' menu (and shortcut keys) for navigating the documentation.
+This is indicated by `(Doc)` on the modeline. `cider-docview-mode` extends the standard Emacs help-mode by providing a 'CiderDoc' menu (and shortcut keys) for navigating documentation and searching symbols.

 ## Online API Documentation